oneconvergence/dkube-examples-internal/tf/classification/mnist/digits/README.md

 1. Start the default dkube notebook from the IDE tab.
 2. Once running, click the jupyterlab icon to launch jupyterlab.
 3. Go to pipeline/ipynbs.
-4. Double click on dkube-mnist-pipeline.ipynb.
+4. Double click on digits.ipynb.
 5. Run the notebook and create the tar file.
 6. Download the tar file by right clicking on it.
 7. Upload the tar file into the DKube pipeline UI.